Write a prescription

 Option - Send directly to pharmacy

 In Zedmed v36.5 and later, there is a Send directly to Pharmacy checkbox with a reasons field.
-This will print out a QR code (token) for the prescription that can be faxed or scanned then emailed directly to the pharmacy.
+This will print out a QR code (token) for the prescription that can be faxed or scanned and emailed directly to the pharmacy.
 This is for compliance with state and territory legislation that prevents prescriptions from being given to patients for specific controlled substances.

-11. The prescription has now been created and the script will appear in the Today's Scripts field.
+11. The prescription has now been created, and the script will appear in the Today's Scripts field.

-Note: You cannot come back to the Today's script section on another day.
+Note: You cannot go back to the Today's script section on another day.
 You can only reprint the script on the same day.
 Once the day has ended, you need to do a re-prescribe to print a new script.

 Select Close to exit the prescribing screen.